Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Numerical Experiments

-\paragraph{Discussion.} In summary, QRGMM$^\dagger$ continues to exhibit strong performance in quantile estimation and distribution generation on the Big Mart Sales dataset.
-Although a conditional test is infeasible due to unknown true mechanisms, the unconditional metrics and visual checks consistently show QRGMM$^\dagger$ outperforming CWGAN in capturing the real data distribution.
-This result underscores QRGMM$^\dagger$’s practicality for complex SCF applications.
+In summary, QRGMM$^\dagger$ demonstrates consistently strong performance on the Big Mart sales dataset, excelling in quantile estimation, distribution generation, and risk measures estimation.
+Although a conditional test is infeasible due to the unknown data-generating mechanism, unconditional evaluations, including distributional measures, visual diagnostics, and risk measure benchmarks, consistently show QRGMM$^\dagger$ outperforming both QRGMM and CWGAN.
+These findings highlight the practicality of QRGMM$^\dagger$ for complex SCF applications.